Samsung Galaxy S26 Ultra vs. Galaxy S24 Ultra: I'd upgrade for this one feature alone

 Samsung Galaxy S26 Ultra vs. Galaxy S24 Ultra: Is it worth the upgrade?

 If you currently own a Galaxy S24 Ultra and are looking for something new with a stylus, the Galaxy S26 Ultra should be worth trading it in for.
-If not the new features or better performance, the rumored slimmer and lighter design itself should be worth the upgrade.
-You'll be able to make a more informed decision once Samsung makes it official, but so far, I'm liking the new design direction Samsung has gone with.
-Keep in mind that the S Pen in the S26 Ultra will most likely not have Bluetooth (just like the S25 Ultra), so be prepared to lose that feature.
+If not the new features or better performance, the slimmer and lighter design itself should be worth the upgrade.
+Keep in mind that the S Pen in the S26 Ultra does not have Bluetooth (just like the S25 Ultra), so be prepared to lose that feature.

 Buying a new Galaxy S24 Ultra in 2026 does not make a whole lot of sense unless you score some crazy deal and get the 512GB variant for under $800.
-Even then, I'd take a second look at all the best Android phones in the market at the time before taking the plunge.
-The Galaxy S26 Ultra might not be the most exciting of upgrades when compared to the S25 Ultra, but it could offer compelling reasons for an S24 Ultra user to consider trading up.
+Even then, I'd take a second look at all the best Android phones in the market before taking the plunge.
+The Galaxy S26 Ultra might not be the most exciting of upgrades when compared to the S25 Ultra, but it does offer a few compelling reasons for an S24 Ultra user to consider trading up.

 Roydon Cerejo